project-forth-works/project-forth-works/Communication-Protocols/I2C/readme.md

   device!
 1 {i2c-read  bus@  i2c} ;
 ```
 More examples can be found in the file [i2c-examples.f](i2c-examples.f), for
 the EEPROM code you may adjust the address constant `#EEPROM`.
+Note that the
+programming page size is different between EEPROM sizes.
+More info in the file.
 See the list of example words below.

 |  Word | Stack |  Description |